rangle/ngCourse2/handout/09-routing.md

 ```
 ### Angular 2 ###

-Angular2 team reworked on the routing from ground up in Angular2.
+The Angular 2 team reworked routing from the ground up in Angular 2.
 The new component router allows you to configure routes using annotation on the main app component and map each of the routes to the corresponding components.
 There are 3 main components used to configure routing

-* RouteConfig: Annotation similar to View and Component used to define the routes in the main app
+* [RouteConfig](https://angular.io/docs/ts/latest/api/router/RouteConfig-decorator.html): Annotation similar to View and Component used to define the routes in the main app
-* RouterOutlet: Its a placeholder component similar to ng-view that renders the content of each route
+* [RouterOutlet](https://angular.io/docs/ts/latest/api/router/RouterOutlet-directive.html): Its a placeholder ~~component~~ directive similar to ng-view that renders the content of each route
-* RouterLink: Used to define links to the different routes within the application
+* [RouterLink](https://angular.io/docs/ts/latest/api/router/RouterLink-directive.html): Used to define links to the different routes within the application

+For more information on Angular.io routing, refer to their [Routing & Navigation Guide](https://angular.io/docs/ts/latest/guide/router.html)

 ***RouteConfig***